 Now, there are also exceptions for employees that work with disabilities.
 Under the Americans with Disabilities Act (“ADA“), employers must make reasonable accommodations for employees that work with disabilities.
 For example, employees may need scheduled or flexible bathroom breaks or time to stand up or sit down due to their disability.
 Diabetic employees or employees that need to take medication with food, can present their boss or manager with medical documentation requesting a lunch break.
 Our disability discrimination lawyers strongly feel that it would be unreasonable, and therefore unlawful, for an employer to deny a disabled employee a medically necessitated break.

-If you believe that your employer is not complying with the requirements of the Federal Fair Labor Standards Act or the ADA as it relates to either rest periods or meal breaks call The Spitz Law Firm today for a free and confidential initial consultation.
+If you believe that your employer is not complying with the requirements of the Federal Fair Labor Standards Act or the ADA as it relates to either rest periods or meal breaks call Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.